Mendelian Randomisation [GE10]

 The first day will comprise a brief introduction to graphical models since these provide a natural framework for expressing and manipulating many of the concepts involved.
 We will then go on to causal modelling and the need for a formal causal framework before explicitly considering instrumental variable methods with Mendelian randomisation applications as the primary example.

-On the final day, current topics of interest including checking for violations of assumptions, the use of multiple instruments and implications for case-control data will be introduced.
+The final day will start with a practical session in analysing Mendelian randomization studies using a Bayesian approach.
+We conclude by introducing current topics of interest including checking for violations of assumptions, the use of multiple instruments and implications for case-control data.

 N.B.: This course is organised every other year.